gregswift/github-collective/README.rst

 * Repositories: create and modify repositories within an organization

-  * Configure all repository properties as per the `GitHub Repos API`_, including privacy (public/private), description, and other metadata.
+  * Configure all repository properties as per the `GitHub Rapes API`_, including privacy (public/private), description, and other metadata.
-  * After inital repository creation happens, updated values in your configuration will replace those on GitHub.
+  * After the initial repository creation happens, updated values in your configuration will replace those on GitHub.

+* Service hooks: add and modify service hooks for repositories.

+  * GitHub repositories have support for sending information upon certain events taking place (for instance, pushes being made to a repository or a fork being taken).
+  * After the initial repo creation process takes place, updated values in your hook configuration will `replace` those on GitHub.
+  * Hooks not present in your configuration (such as those manually added on GitHub or those removed from local configuration) will *not* be deleted.

 * Teams: automatically create teams and modify members